deejay-hub/timeline-lwc/README.md

 ## Installation Instructions

+Now available as a managed package from the [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000GXVf4UAH).

+Alternatively you can install the component straight from source control into a Scratch Org using the instructions below:

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include:

 -   Enable Dev Hub in your Trailhead Playground